 - Clear your flowerbeds of debris

 First spend time cleaning out all the leftover leaves from last Fall.
-Make sure any unwanted debris is cleaned out of the beds, such as pine cones, needles, sticks, acorns, weeds and rotted mulch.
+Make sure any unwanted debris is cleaned out of the beds, such as pine cones, needles, sticks, acorns, weeds, and rotted mulch.
 Then re-edge the borders of the beds.
 This looks good and helps define the division between landscape and lawn.

 - Check your plants for Winter damage

 After clearing all unwanted debris, you can inspect your plantings for winter damage.
 Broken branches and limbs need to be carefully pruned off.
 Check for dead spots on evergreen trees and shrubs.
 Also, look carefully for other types of damage such as squirrels and other critters munching on your plants.
 When you’ve finished with the tree and shrub inspection, turn your attention to the perennials.
-Spend time cutting back all perennials left over from Winter into Spring.
+Spend time cutting back all perennials leftover from Winter into Spring.

 - Fertilize your plants

-When all plant maintenance has been taken care of and yard waste thrown away, it’s time to apply fertilizer to all landscape plants.
+When all plant maintenance has been taken care of and yard waste is thrown away, it’s time to apply fertilizer to all landscape plants.
 Be sure to sprinkle the fertilizer around the base of your plants, not directly on them.
 This will help to avoid burning the foliage.
 Then, spread a pre-emergent weed control product in the beds to stop any weed seeds from germinating.

 - Finish up with some mulch

 The final step in spring-cleaning the landscape is to apply a fresh layer of mulch.
 This will cover the soil and help smother weeds, reducing time spent pulling them later.
-Not to mention the biggest benefit of mulch, which is that it helps keep the soil cool and moist during Summer months, reducing watering needs when the weather gets hot.
+Not to mention the biggest benefit of mulch, which is that it helps keep the soil cool and moist during the Summer months, reducing watering needs when the weather gets hot.
 Mulch should be no thicker than two to three inches.